Advantages of brewing 1 gallon / 5 liters at a time

 You end up with about 10 bottles per batch, which doesn’t take much space, is easy to drink until next time and not a big deal if you don’t like the taste of your beer

-Fermenters are light and easy to handle, a major advantage for girls who want to get into homebrewing without moving a 50lb (25 kg) tank around
+Fermenters are light and easy to handle, a major advantage to get into homebrewing without moving a 50lb (25 kg) tank around

 You typically have 4 or 5 different beers to enjoy at the same time instead of 60 bottles of the same beer